🧠 See how Yahini's briefs outperform manual prompts across 11 metrics →

 There you have it – 6 new ways to build your perfect brief.

 Yahini offers you the strategic advice you need to create a content strategy from the ground up.
-Its AI has been trained by seasoned content strategists, providing you with expert-level content briefs right at your fingertips.
+Its AI has been trained by seasoned content strategists, providing you with expert-level, detailed content briefs right at your fingertips.

 1. Need a 24/7 content strategist?
 See how Yahini can help you craft perfect content briefs.